DNC schedule: Who is speaking tonight?

 Editor

-The Democratic National Convention (DNC) has now entered its third day at the United Center in Chicago, with some of the party’s biggest heavyweights taking to the stage during the four-day event.
+The Democratic National Convention (DNC) has now entered its final day at the United Center in Chicago, where some of the party’s biggest heavyweights have taken to the stage over the last three days.

 While the DNC is first and foremost a presidential nominating convention, Vice President Kamala Harris and her running mate Tim Walz already have their places in the White House race sown up after a five-day round of online voting for delegates wrapped on August 5.